 At the interior of the Rotunda, a white catenary system in the shape of a doughnut will be installed above the Frieze of American History to protect the public.
 The doughnut configuration allows the Apotheosis to be seen during the restoration process.

 What are the impacts of this project on visitors and staff?

 The majority of the work will be done at night and on weekends to ensure minimal disruption to Congressional business, events and public tours.
 However, Dome tours will not be offered while the project is underway.

 What's the sequence of work for the project?

-In November 2013, the AOC awarded the contract to support the Dome restoration and provided notice to the contractor to begin work.
+In November 2013, the Architect of the Capitol awarded the contract to support the Dome restoration and provided notice to the contractor to begin work.
 Following this notice, the AOC works with the contractor to finalize project timelines and scaffold designs.
 Once the timeline plan is complete the contractor conducts on-site surveys, installs fencing and begins protecting invaluable artwork and statuary in the Capitol Rotunda.

 Next, once equipment and materials for the restoration work arrive on Capitol Grounds, vertical scaffold towers allowing workers to reach the Dome are installed on the West Front, during this time a protective netting system is installed in the Capitol Rotunda.
 Installation of scaffolding on the outside the of the Dome follows, beginning at the boiler plate (base) and peristyle levels (lower columns) of the Dome, and over time reaching the base of the Statue of Freedom.